Do You Know Which Mattress Is Right For You?

 Are The Chemicals Used In Latex Production Harmful?

 We deal with a lot of people who have problems because of chemicals in the environment where they live and work.
-There are also many who may not have a distinct problem but want to avoid chemicals because they have become aware that exposure to chemicals (often ones you cannot even smell) are responsible for a majority of ill health and general un-wellness in our society.
+There are also many who may not have a distinct problem but want to avoid chemicals because they have become aware that exposure to chemicals (often ones you cannot even smell) are responsible for most of the ill health and general un-wellness in our society.

-GENEVIEVE (Organature Business Manager): We looked into using a latex outer option as we have some clients who find the mattress too hard for them — Personally I love our mattresses just the way they are and hate sinking into a mattress when I stay in motels (or at my mother in laws!!!) but after much research and for the health of ourselves and our customers, we decided against it.
+GENEVIEVE (Organature Business Manager): We looked into using a latex option as we have some clients who find our mattress too firm for them — Personally I love our mattresses just the way they are and hate sinking into a mattress when I stay in motels, where they are most likely memory foam, but after much research and for the health of ourselves and our customers, we decided against it.

 How About Using Pocket Springs In Your Mattresses?

 At this stage we will not be manufacturing pocket spring mattresses.
-Pocket spring units currently available in Australia are made from Polyester Pockets which for obvious reasons we will not use.
-Furthermore pocket spring mattresses are generally produced with a layer of foam or latex, in some instances also with a layer of synthetic felt on the springs.
+Pocket spring units currently available in Australia, (imported from China), are made from Polyester Pockets which for obvious reasons we will not use.
+Furthermore, pocket spring mattresses are generally produced with a layer of synthetic foam or latex, in some instances also with a layer of synthetic felt on the springs.

 If we added any of these various toxic components to our mattresses it would also not be approved under our Global Organic Textile Standard (GOTS) Certification.

-I hope that this has helped you to understand a little more about the process involved and why we cannot simply make a mattress to different comfort levels at this time.
-We really are restricted by nature — which I don’t think is such a bad thing 🙂
+I hope that this has helped you to understand a little more about the process involved and why we cannot simply make a mattress to different comfort levels at this time, other than our new GOLS latex /GOTS organic cotton.
+We really are restricted by nature which I don’t think is such a bad thing.

 Bio-hybrid and eco foams are not truly natural either.
-Adding the words ‘bio’ and ‘eco’ make them sound better again, but they’re usually a blend of synthetic and latex, which means they can still include formaldehyde and an array of other harmful chemicals.
+Adding the words ‘bio’ and ‘eco’ make them sound better again, but they are usually a blend of synthetic and latex, which means they can still include formaldehyde and an array of other harmful chemicals.

-The only standard that is regulated properly is “Certified Organic,” so look out for those words when shopping for a mattress.
-A mattress that is completely GOTS certified is always the safest choice.
+The only standard that is regulated properly are GOLS “Certified Organic,” so look out for those words when shopping for a mattress.
+A mattress that is also GOTS certified is always the safest choice.

 What About Memory Foam?